davidgasquez/grants-data-portal/README.md

 > [!IMPORTANT]
 >
-> The previous version of the portal is now **deprecated**.
+> The previous version of the portal is **deprecated**.
 You can find better and more up to date data on [Open Source Observer](https://www.opensource.observer/).
-This new approach/version, **focusing on curating Open Source Observer datasets with some smaller datasets**, is under development.
+This new approach/version **focuses on curating Open Source Observer datasets with some smaller datasets** and distributing them.

 ## 📖 Overview